Rednick16/TrollStoreJITEnabler/README.md

 # TrollStoreJitEnabler

-you can use sideloadly to inject this tweak into your app which supports Jit.
+You can use Sideloadly to inject this tweak into your app which supports JIT.

 # Unsandboxing
 ```